slint

 Futures from the smol runtime always hand off their work to separate I/O threads that run in parallel to the Slint event loop.

-The Tokio runtime is to the following constraints:
+The Tokio runtime is subject to the following constraints:

 • Tokio futures require entering the context of a global Tokio runtime.